k1an3/k1an3/README.md

-🖐 - Hi im K1an3 (real name Ivan)
+🖐 - Hi im k1an3 (irl name Ivan) also known as y2kAnimeBoy

 👨‍🎓 - Im learning python and other programming languages

-🎮 - I like to play games like dota 2 or cs 1.6
+🎮 - I like to play games like osu! or cs 1.6 (and all games what supporting my 2013 laptop)